-Attachment 1: Proposed Form of Notice
+Attachment 1: Proposed Form of Notice (March 15, 2021)

-Attachment 2: Proposed Form of Financing Order
+Attachment 2: Proposed Form of Financing Order (March 15, 2021)

-- 3. PNM's most recent economic analyses detailed in the supporting testimonies and exhibits prove there are available adequate replacement resources that cost less than and will be available to replace PNM's existing Four Corners share, which is needed to serve customers, before the time of the abandonment and transfer of this interest to NTEC.
-As a result, customers will benefit from the early abandonment of PNM's interest in Four Corners; these benefits will increase with securitized financing, which further lowers the costs associated with the abandonment of PNM's 200 MW share. - 4.
+- 3. PNM's most recent economic analyses from the supporting testimonies and exhibits prove there are available adequate replacement resources that cost less than and will be available to replace PNM's existing Four Corners' share, which is needed to serve customers through 2031, and these replacement resources can be available before the time of the abandonment and transfer of this interest to NTEC as of December 31, 2024.
+As a result, customers will benefit from the early abandonment of PNM's interests in Four Corners; these benefits will increase with securitized financing, which further lowers the costs associated with the abandonment of PNM's 200 MW share. - 4.
 PNM is a New Mexico corporation that currently owns, operates and controls public utility plant, property and facilities, including generation, transmission and distribution facilities that provide retail and wholesale electric service in New Mexico.
-PNM is a duly incorporated public utility subject to the jurisdiction of the Commission pursuant to the Public Utility Act, NMSA 1978, §§ 62-1-1 to 62-6-28 and §§ 62-8-1 to 62-13-15.
+PNM is a duly incorporated public utility subject to the jurisdiction of the Commission pursuant to the PUA, NMSA 1978, §§ 62-1-1 to 62-6-28 and §§ 62-8-1 to 62-13-15.
 PNM is authorized to provide utility service within multiple municipalities and communities in various service areas throughout the state.
 As a public utility, PNM is required to provide adequate, efficient and reasonable electric service.
 NMSA 1978, § 62-8-2.

-A. ABANDONMENT REQUESTS
+A. ABANDONMENT AND TRANSFER REQUESTS

-5. The Energy Transition Act sets forth certain treatments and approvals associated with the abandonment of qualifying generating facilities.
-Four Corners is a qualifying generating facility as defined in § 62-18-2(S).
-As a result of its status as a public utility and its ownership interest in the qualifying generating facility, PNM is a qualifying utility as defined by § 62-18-2(T) of the Energy Transition Act.
-Section 62-18-4(A) of the Energy Transition Act provides that a utility may apply for a financing order to recover all its energy transition costs through issuance of energy transition bonds and provides that an abandonment order be obtained pursuant to § 62-9-5 of the Public Utility Act.
+- 5. The Energy Transition Act sets forth certain treatments and approvals associated with the abandonment of qualifying generating facilities.
+Four Corners is a qualifying generating facility as defined in Section 62-18-2(S).
+As a result of its status as a public utility and its ownership interest in the qualifying generating facility, PNM is a qualifying utility as defined by Section 62-18-2(T) of the Energy Transition Act.
+Section 62-18-4(A) of the Energy Transition Act provides that a utility may apply for a financing order to recover all its energy transition costs through issuance of energy transition bonds and provides that an abandonment order be obtained pursuant to Section 62-9-5 of the PUA. - 6.
+Section 62-6-12(A)(4) of the PUA states that with the prior authorization of the Commission, a utility may sell public utility plant or property constituting an operating unit or substantial part thereof, where such sell or transfer is not in the ordinary course of business.
+Section 62-6-13 states that upon a utility's written petition containing a concise statement of the proposed transaction and supporting information: